hakuhodo-technologies/scope-rl/docs/documentation/evaluation_implementation.rst

 Self-Normalized estimators
 ----------
 Self-normalized estimators :cite:`kallus2019intrinsically` aim to reduce the scale of importance weight for the variance reduction purpose.
-Specifically, self-normalized versions of PDIS and DR is defined as follows.
+Specifically, the self-normalized versions of PDIS and DR are defined as follows.

 .. math::